You suffer, not because the mind is restless, but because you believe it shouldn’t be.

 This is what is meant by making peace WITH the mind.

-It may still feel unpleasant… but when you relax and subtract the notion that there’s something ‘wrong’, most of the suffering vanishes.
+It may still feel unpleasant… but when you relax and let go of the notion that there’s something ‘wrong’, most of the suffering vanishes.

 This is what the Buddhists mean by “pain is inevitable. suffering is optional.”